 Self-employed contractors pay around 29% for social contributions, covering pension and health insurance among other things.
-The high rate is due to the fact that this is the typical ‘employer’ contribution amount (employees only pay 7%).
+The high rate is because this is the typical ‘employer’ contribution amount (employees only pay 7%).
 Foreigners who are covered under their home social security program may be able to avoid this contribution.

 How do I stay compliant while contracting in Sweden?

 The main compliance concerns for international contractors in Sweden are making correct tax payments, meeting immigration requirements, and paying social contributions.
-Each of these can apply to expat contractors in Sweden, and depend on a number of criteria that may be difficult to learn if you are new to the country.
+Each of these can apply to ex-pat contractors in Sweden, and depend on several criteria that may be difficult to learn if you are new to the country.

 Aside from compliance, here are the other benefits of using an umbrella company: